5 Modern Day Digital Marketing Challenges And How to Overcome Them

 Source: Instagram

-Also, try experimenting with content formats in your marketing efforts that AI can’t replicate (e.g., thought-leadership content or content with subject-matter expert input).
+Also, experiment with content formats in your marketing that AI can’t replicate (e.g., thought leadership content or content with subject-matter expert input).

-As far as convincing company heads is concerned, a quick side-by-side comparison of the results achieved by the posts created by AI vs. the ones created by humans ought to do the trick.
-(Or you can even use the experiment Hotjar did 🙂
+As for convincing company heads, a quick side-by-side comparison of AI-generated posts vs. human-generated posts should suffice.
+(Or you can even use the experiment Hotjar did 🙂)

 Source: Hotjar